Overall: 214-117 (.647)

 Click on the image to read more about the Southwestern Christian Eagle Coaches.

-Joe Blackwell enters his fourth season at the helm after taking over the Southwestern Christian University baseball program prior to the beginning of the 2015 season.
+Joe Blackwell enters his sixth season at the helm after taking over the Southwestern Christian University baseball program prior to the beginning of the 2015 season.
+He is on pace to pick up his 200th career win early in the 2020 season.

-In his first year, SCU upped its overall win total by 18 from the 2014 season and won seven more games in Sooner Athletic Conference play.
+In his first year, SCU upped its overall win total by 18 from the 2014 season and won seven more games in SAC play.
 The Eagles finished the season at 26-26, made a deep run in the SAC Tournament and competed in the NCCAA Central Region Tournament.

 Blackwell and the Eagles reached new heights in the in the 2016 campaign going 44-17 overall and 16-8 in SAC play.
 SCU spent much of the season as the top-ranked team in NCCAA baseball and broke into the NAIA baseball top-25 coaches poll for the first time in program history.